datstat-consulting/DeepLearningEconometrics/README.md

 - Dynamic panel models no longer need more individuals than observations (unlike Arellano-Bond GMM estimator).
 - ARIMA is less fragile to non-stationarity (this implementation uses a single layer perceptron).

-Nonlinear models are also supported, as wel as those with multiple hidden layers.
+Nonlinear models are also supported, as well as those with multiple hidden layers.
 These have the benefit of further ignoring distributional properties.
 For instance, time-series models may completely ignore non-stationarity.
 These specific models are implemented:
 - Vector Autoencoding Nonlinear Autoregression (VANAR)
 - Deep Instrumental Variables (Deep IV)
-- more to come.
+- more to come

 # Preliminaries